 • not have been determined by a final judgment of a court exercising probate jurisdiction to be

-• never have been convicted of failing to deliver a voter application to a voter registrar;
+•never have been convicted of failing to deliver a voter registration application to a voter registrar;

-• Upon satisfactorily completing of training and examination, if required, the voter registrar will appoint you as a volunteer deputy registrar and advise you of any county-specific procedures for processing voter registration applications and that the only requirements for voter registration are those prescribed by state law or by the Secretary of State.
+•Upon satisfactorily completing training and examination, if required, the voter registrar will appoint you as a volunteer deputy registrar and advise you of any county-specific procedures for processing voter registration applications and that the only requirements for voter registration are those prescribed by state law or by the Secretary of State.

-• The voter registrar will issue you a certificate of appointment and give you voter registration applications with a tear off receipt.
+•The voter registrar will issue you a certificate of appointment and give you a receipt book or voter registration applications with a tear off receipt.

 Your appointment as a volunteer deputy registrar may be terminated by the appointing authority if it is determined that you: